 - Why a Journey?
 The I Matter Journey is carefully structured in stages so as to offer the possibilities of support for your thinking over a longer term period as this is generally key to seeing results if you are trying to support any child who is anxious or challenging, in any setting.
 Everyone starts out on Awareness stage.
 Later there is a stage for organisations called Bridging, and a Stage 1 Extended Journey for members where you can get support in putting learning into practice and a Stage 2 for supporting other adults who are taking part in an I Matter Journey.
 There are different areas in our membership site for each stage and for each role.

 - Who is it for?
 I Matter Training is for a wide range of adults & young people including parents-carers who are preparing for their role, or for parents-carers where there are some raised concerns, or for professionals.
-As a professional you could be in a direct care role, or you could be in a senior leadership role, or you could work with parents.
+As a professional you could be in a direct care role, or you could be in a senior leadership role, thinking about your organisation, or you could work with parents.
 If you are a parent-carer of a child with some raised concerns, then you will need to complete an in-depth online questionnaire and an initial consultation in order to take part.
 This helps us to help you ensure that participation in an I Matter Journey will bring about results for you.
 It helps us match you with others with similar needs and with support that is suitable.

 - What about Data Protection?
 The storage of your data online adheres to the principles of GDPR and data protection.
-We advise however that you should never use the names of your child or family members or colleagues – and should instead use initials or screen names.
+We advise however that participants should never use the names of your child or family members or colleagues – and should instead use initials or screen names.
 If you are not comfortable with data being stored online please do not progress with this training.
 Be respectful in everything.

 - What’s involved?
-At Awareness and Stage 1 of training, you are being trained to think in an I Matter Fashion, starting with your own relationship with a focus child who has some challenges.
+At Awareness and Level 1-3 training, you are being trained to think in an I Matter Fashion, starting with your own relationship with a focus child who has some challenges.
 This could be a child at home, or a child that you have a professional relationship with (eg >10hrs a week) current or past.
 The goal of the training is to help you have insights that will help you take steps to move your relationship with this focus child in the direction of happier and healthier functioning.
 The responsibility is on you to learn how to make the helpful changes

 - What can you do with your training and course resources?
 I Matter Training is NOT A TRAIN THE TRAINER SYSTEM.
 The purpose and use of the I Matter resources and tools that you will be introduced to are to inform your own thinking and everyday actions in personal direct roles with children or in direct professional roles.
 The resources are NOT for sharing with or distributing with others.
-If you have a printed set of course notes they are for your own use only.
-Instead you are being trained to observe and think and act differently yourself around your child and others.
+If you have a printed set of course notes they are for your own personal use only.
+Through an I Matter Journey, you are being trained to observe and think and act differently yourself around your child and others.
 When you observe and think differently about issues, it will become very natural to you to take different actions.
 In fact it will seem so obvious that you will wonder why it isn’t obvious to others and you will probably want others to understand.
 So others that you work with or live with may be interested in learning more but you should encourage them to take part in their own I Matter Journey.
 It is not your role to train others because when things have been stuck the learning process is sensitive.
 If you approach things in a rush you can make things worse.
-So, If you want others to learn about I Matter in your setting then they can talk to us, or you can yourself train to Stage 3 and learn to support others yourself.
+So, If you want others to learn about I Matter in your setting then they can talk to us, or you can yourself train to the Supporting Others stage and learn to support others yourself.
 This involves a longer term commitment.